-Let’s assume you want to brush and floss, seperately, not at the same time, which is an option.
+Let’s assume you want to brush and floss, separately, not at the same time, which is an option.

 The first time you use the product, you will need to follow the instructions/quick-start guide to learn how to assemble and prime the unit, thereafter you can follow these steps.

 Step 1: Fill the water tank/reservoir with lukewarm water (tank can be lifted out and replaced).